kantord/headson/README.md

 - Multiple inputs:
   - With newlines enabled, file sections are rendered with human‑readable headers.
 In compact/single‑line modes, headers are omitted.
 - In `--format auto`, each file uses its own best format: JSON family for `.json`, YAML for `.yaml`/`.yml`.
-  - Unknown extensions are treated as Text (raw lines) — safe for logs and `.txt` files.
+  - Unknown extensions are treated as Indent-structured text by default: files are parsed into a nested tree by indentation, then rendered with the JSON-family templates.
+Use `-i text` to force raw lines.
   - `--global-bytes` may truncate or omit entire files to respect the total budget.
   - The tool finds the largest preview that fits the budget; even if extremely tight, you still get a minimal, valid preview.
   - Directories and binary files are ignored; a notice is printed to stderr for each.
 Stdin reads the stream as‑is.